 Tapestry real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Tapestry neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Vacant apartments or homes are a major fact of life in Tapestry.
-The current real estate vacancy rate here is 22.5%.
-This is higher than the rate of vacancies in 89.7% of all U.S. neighborhoods.
-A relatively large percentage of housing here is seasonally occupied (11.5%).
-This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
-If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 19.4%.
+This is higher than the rate of vacancies in 86.8% of all U.S. neighborhoods.
+In addition, most vacant housing here is vacant year round.
+This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
+But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
+If you live here, you may find that a number of buildings in your neighborhood are actually empty.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Did you know that the Tapestry neighborhood has more Puerto Rican and South American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Tapestry neighborhood has more South American and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 33.0% of this neighborhood's residents have Puerto Rican ancestry and 22.0% have South American ancestry.
+In fact, 26.1% of this neighborhood's residents have South American ancestry and 29.0% have Puerto Rican ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.